tifarekaseke/alu-shell/basics/README.md

 ## 5-listfilesdigitonly
 This script displays the current directory contents in long format with user and group IDs shown numerically, including hidden files.

+## 6-firstdirectory
+This script creates a directory named my_first_directory in the /tmp/ directory.